konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 **TLA<sup>+</sup> offers a convenient set of primitives.** We don't have to reinvent everything from scratch.
 Additionally, it provides a practical set of primitives.
-Few engineers and protocol designers are interested in Peano arithmetic or similar concepts.
+Few engineers and protocol designers are interested in using Peano arithmetic or effectively-propositional logic.

 **The logic of TLA<sup>+</sup> is extremely flexible.** It is very easy to switch between different levels of abstraction.
 This is extremely important